São Tomé & Príncipe CBI: Program Structure, Costs, and What You Get

 STP is the right fit for a specific type of client.
 You have been stacking sats for years.
 You want a second citizenship as sovereign infrastructure, not as a travel upgrade.
 You want the lowest possible cost of entry.
 You value financial privacy.
 You do not need Schengen access from this particular passport; you either already have it through your primary nationality or you are willing to acquire it through a separate program.

-How 21 Cbi Handles The Process
+How 21 CBI Handles The Process

 You book a confidential advisory session.
 No obligation, no pressure, no sales funnel.
 We assess your eligibility, walk you through the documentation requirements, and give you a clear timeline and cost breakdown.
 If STP is the right program for you, we proceed.
 If it is not, we tell you.